A Time Series Analysis of Assertions in the Linux Kernel: Research Setup

 The dynamic first-order autoregression, denoted by AR(1), models are estimated for differenced series, $\Delta\textmd{BUG}_{it} = \textmd{BUG}_{it} - \textmd{BUG}_{it-1}$ and $\Delta\textmd{WARN}_{it}$, given that many of the series are not stationary.
 For each subsystem \text{$i = 1, \ldots, 6$}, a~simple autoregression model $\Delta\textmd{BUG}_{it} = \phi_t + \rho_t \Delta\textmd{BUG}_{it-1} + u_t$ is estimated, and likewise for $\Delta\textmd{WARN}_{it}$.
 The underlying hypothesis again is that $\phi_t$, $\rho_t$, and the variance $\sigma^2_{u_t}$ of the residual term $u_t$ remain constant throughout the seventy-four major releases of the Linux kernel.
 The same applies to the corresponding parameters in the AR(1) model for $\Delta\textmd{WARN}_{it}$.

 The CUSUM processes are particularly useful as visual diagnostic tools.
 The \textit{strucchange} package~\cite{Zeileis02} for R is used for the visualizations and associated computations.
 It allows to visualize the CUSUM processes computed with visual boundaries; 99\% confidence level boundaries are used for the visualizations presented.
-In addition, the package offers more formal so-called M-fluctuation tests~\cite{Zeileis06}.
+With the earlier points in mind and using the \texttt{eventually} assertion notation proposed in the literature~\cite{Bombieri25}, the weak requirement for a positive answer to RQ.2 means that \texttt{eventually("the boundaries are crossed" $\equiv$ TRUE)} for all or at least most $i$.
+The logic is thus similar to using CUSUM processes for anomaly detection~\cite{Olufowobi19}.
+In addition, the \textit{strucchange} package offers more formal so-called M-fluctuation tests~\cite{Zeileis06}.
 These are used to compute analogous models than the static (OLS) mean models used for the visualizations except that a Poisson regression is used for the plain $\textmd{BUG}_{it}$ and $\textmd{WARN}_{it}$ time series.
 The four scaled series $\overline{\textmd{BUG}}_{it}$, $\widetilde{\textmd{BUG}}_{it}$, $\overline{\textmd{WARN}}_{it}$, and $\widetilde{\textmd{WARN}}_{it}$ are tested with OLS because they do not represent count data any~more.

 In addition, to examine RQ.1 in a little more detail, a simple non-linear growth curve estimation is carried out.
 Although numerous growth curves have been specified in the literature~\cite{Ruohonen15COSE}, the standard logistic growth curve is sufficient for the present purposes.
-It is written the \textit{growthcurver} package~\cite{Sprouffske16} used for computation as:
+It is written in the \textit{growthcurver} package~\cite{Sprouffske16} used for computation as:

 where $y_t$ denotes a time series estimated with non-linear least squares, $\alpha$ is the asymptotic maximum, $y_0$ is the initial value for a growth, and $\beta$ is the growth rate.
 The interest is not to examine the statistical performance of the logistic growth curves estimated, but rather to examine the growth rate parameters across the time series.
 With respect to RQ.1, an estimated $\hat{\beta}$ for $\textmd{WARN}_{it}$ should be roughly comparable to equivalent parameters estimated for $\textmd{FILE}_{it}$ and $\textmd{LOC}_{it}$ in all $i = [1, 6]$ subsystems.
 In this case the kernel's pace of growth would be matched by use of soft assertions at a roughly same speed.
 It should be mentioned that some of the series are not increasing but decreasing---as is also presumed by RQ.2.
 As the logistic growth curve is ill-suited for such series, the growth rate coefficients are interpreted together with their standard~errors.